crschmidt/cpp.ebikelibrary.org/content/supporters.md

 library!
 If you would like to help fund the Lending Library, please feel free to <a href="/donate/">give a tax-deductible donation</a>.

+It is only through the financial support of our community that we are able to continue to operate the library as the high-quality service that it is; your financial support is appreciated!

 Supporting Organizations
 ------------------------